Algae bloom hot spot a fish feeding magnet

 University of Southern Queensland Associate Professor in Climatology Joachim Ribbe, PhD research student Daniel Brieva and Griffith University scientists have been able to identify, document and name the ‘Southeast Fraser Island Upwelling System’ for the first time.

-In their recently released academic paper titled ‘Is the East Australian Current causing a marine ecological hot-spot and important fisheries near Fraser Island, Australia?’ the scientists show that the strengths and variability of the East Australian Current is the main cause of this upwelling system.
+In their recently released academic paper titled ‘Is the East Australian Current causing a marine ecological hot-spot and important fisheries near K’gari (Fraser Island), Australia?’ the scientists show that the strengths and variability of the East Australian Current are the main cause of this upwelling system.

 Dr Ribbe said that on average about eight algae blooms occurred each spring/summer season, occupying large areas of the continental shelf southeast of Fraser Island.